Compartmental models (epidemiology): SIRVB model

+where infection rate $a(t)$ can be write as $\beta(t) /N$, recovery rate $\mu(t)$ can be simplified to a constant $\gamma$, $v(t)$ is the vaccination rate, $b(t)$ is the break through ratio or fraction of immuned people susceptible to reinfection (<1).

-The MSIR model
+MSIR model

 For many infections, including measles, babies are not born into the susceptible compartment but are immune to the disease for the first few months of life due to protection from maternal antibodies (passed across the placenta and additionally through colostrum).
 This is called passive immunity.
 This added detail can be shown by including an M class (for maternally derived immunity) at the beginning of the model.

 To indicate this mathematically, an additional compartment is added, M(t).
 This results in the following differential equations:

 Carrier state

 Some people who have had an infectious disease such as tuberculosis never completely recover and continue to carry the infection, whilst not suffering the disease themselves.
 They may then move back into the infectious compartment and suffer symptoms (as in tuberculosis) or they may continue to infect others in their carrier state, while not suffering symptoms.
 The most famous example of this is probably Mary Mallon, who infected 22 people with typhoid fever.
 The carrier compartment is labelled C.